piekloh/CarSharingApp/README.md

 It contains the basic functionalities like: adding cars to DB, displaying them, making reservations,adding opinions and more...
 The app can automate storing and adding data about cars in car rental and help managing reservations.

+The whole app has been contenerized in Docker.
+Each part of the app (React.js frontend, Node.js backend, MySQL database) has been placed in separate Docker container.
+All of them works together and cooperate thanks to Docker Compose.

 **Functionalities of the app:**
 - displaying cars already added to database on the main page,
-- possiblility to open individual window of each car with details of it,
+- possiblility to open individual window of each car with its details,
 - creating accounts (including admin account with more rights),
 - logging in/out system,
 - adding cars to DB (available only for admin),
 - deleting cars (only for admin),
-- editing inromation about cars (only for admin),
+- editing infomation about cars (only for admin),
 - making reservations of chosen cars by each user,
 - adding opinions about every car,
 - deleting opinions available only for users who added them,
 - displaying a profile page of every user with information about reservations, added opinions and date of creating account,
 - sending an email with confirmation after creating an account,
-- search bar which works when a brand or model of the car (or both) is being typed,
+- search bar which dynamically updates content of the vehicles list,
 - filtering results by car brand,
 - scroll up button.

 **Technologies/libraries/languages used during the work on the project:**
+- React.js
+- Node.js
+-	MySQL,
+-	Express,
+-	npm,
 -	Visual Studio Code,
 -	Git,
--	MySQL,
--	Insomnia,
 -	JavaScript,
 -	HTML,
 -	CSS,
+-	Sequelize,
+- Docker
+- Docker Compose
 -	Bootstrap,
--	React.js,
 -	JSX,
--	npm,
 -	Material UI,
 -	React Router,
 -	Axios,